 On July 11 and 12, 1863, Noël Philippe Gaché and Victorine Marguerite Cloux sold to Léon Marie Constant Dansaert, a painter, and Henriette Tassain, his wife, a house located at 18 rue d’Ezanville, comprising, on the ground floor, two rooms and an attic above, a small woodshed, a garden with a small alley on one side, in exchange for 1500 F, paid cash.

-Marie Constant Dansaert and Henriette Tassain had three children born in Ecouen.
-Godfathers were Philippe François Sauvage, painter artist living in Villiers-le-Bel and Arnoux Auguste Michel, painter artist living in Ecouen.
+Married to Henriette Joséphine Agathe Louise Tassain, three of their children were born in Ecouen and had as witnesses: Philippe François Sauvage, a painter living in Villiers-le-Bel, and Arnoux Auguste Michel, a painter living in Ecouen.

 The inventory drawn up on October 30, 1876, after the death of his wife, leaves him with five living minor children to support.
 In his house, rue d’Ezanville, the artistic works are estimated at 1750 F, they are: a marine of Vernier, 50F; a landscape of Léonide Bourges, 100 F; a landscape of Desmarquais, 100 F; and four unfinished paintings: « Le jeu de boules« , « l’Etape« , « la Conservation« , and « Variable« , 1500 F. His name is evoked in the words of a character in Elizabeth Champney’s novel: « Do I not pose?
 What would become of the artists, that’s what I’d like to know, if we don’t do it?
 There’s Monsieur Dansaert, I’ve posed for every one of his drunken characters.
 I wear this old dented silk hat for that purpose.
 I sweep his studio, clean his brushes and all he has to do is spread his paint on the canvas.
 I think he owes most of his success to me and I’m glad I helped him… »